cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/mbpath.rst

 ..

-        Display the path for mailbox *user.jsmith*.
+        Display the data path for mailbox *user.jsmith*.

 .. only:: html